UKP-SQuARE/square-core/square-model-inference-api/README.md

 ```

 ### Adding new Users
-The traefik component provides an Authentication service.
+The Traefik component provides an Authentication service.
 To add new users and their password add
 them [here](traefik.yaml).
 All users have the following form:
 ```
 <user-name>:<password-hash>